file-hierarchy — File system hierarchy overview

 noexec, because various programs use those directories for

 dynamically generated or optimized code, and with that flag those use cases would break.
-Using this flag
+Using this

-doesn't require such functionality.
+known and doesn't require such functionality.
 See the discussion of

 noexec in mount(8) and